PhD Candidate in Physics @ MIT

 Simulating physical systems on quantum computers, including fermionic tensor networks and adaptive quantum circuits.

-I'm building MerLean, an agentic framework for autoformalization in quantum computation, together with Jinzheng Li from NEU and Yidi Qi from NEU.
+I'm building MerLean, a research system for Lean-based autoformalization, formal verification, and automated theorem proving, together with Jinzheng Li from NEU and Yidi Qi from NEU, and Zeru Zhu.